FadareFavour1/LITA-Capstone-Project-Customer-Data-/README.md

 ### Expected Outcomes
 By the end of this project, we aim to deliver actionable insights that can guide marketing strategies, improve customer retention efforts, and ultimately enhance overall business performance.

+## Data Cleaning
+Data cleaning is a crucial step in the data analysis process, ensuring that the dataset is accurate, consistent, and usable for analysis.
+In this project, several data cleaning techniques were employed to prepare the customer data for analysis.
+1. **Validating Data Types:**
+- Ensured that each feature was of the correct data type (e.g., Subscription Start and Subscription End as date types, Revenue as a numeric type).
+- Converted data types as necessary to facilitate accurate calculations and analysis.

+2. **Creating New Features:**
+- Derived additional features such as Subscription Duration by calculating the difference between Subscription End and Subscription Start for relevant records.
+- The formula used is `=(F2-E2)`

+  Through these data cleaning steps, the dataset was transformed into a reliable foundation for further analysis, enabling accurate insights into customer behavior and subscription dynamics.